 The good news about blood sugar imbalance

-The good news is, blood sugar balance can be improved by making some simple changes to nutrition and lifestyle!
-What you eat, how much exercise and sleep you get, and how you handle stress are all factors that you can control and will have a positive effect on blood sugar levels.
+The good news is, blood sugar balance can be improved with simple changes to nutrition and lifestyle!
+What you eat, how much exercise, getting good rest, and how you handle stress are all factors that can influence blood sugar levels.

-Here are 11 strategies to help you better balance your blood sugar with diet and lifestyle upgrades.
+Here are 10 strategies to help you better balance your blood sugar:

 First things first.
 Reduce sugar.
 I’m talking sweetened beverages, many desserts, breakfast cereal, and even seemingly-healthy choices like some granola bars and flavoured yogurt.
 Significantly reducing these will give you the most bang for your buck when it comes to better blood sugar levels.
 That’s why it’s my number one recommendation.

 Your body digests starches by breaking them down into sugar.
-By reducing the amount of sugars and starches (carbohydrates) you eat, you can reduce that blood sugar spike that happens right after you eat.
+By reducing the amount of refined carbohydrates you eat (bread, pasta, white rice, baked goods), you can reduce that blood sugar spike that happens right after you eat.
 Studies have shown that one of the strongest predictors of blood sugar response is the total amount of carbohydrates in a meal so reducing your overall carbohydrate intake is an important piece of the puzzle.

-High glycemic foods include sugary foods, as well as starchy foods like white bread, many pastas, and rice.
-Low glycemic foods include ones that are higher in fibre, fat and protein.
+Choose low glycemic foods that are higher in fibre, fat and protein.
 Examples are meat, seafood, eggs, legumes, sweet potatoes, avocado, nuts and most fruit and non-starchy vegetables.

 You’ve heard that “fibre makes you regular,” right?
 It’s so healthy.
 Most people don’t eat nearly enough.
-The recommended daily intake of fibre for adults is 21 g – 38 g per day.
+The recommended daily intake of fibre for adults is 25g – 35+ g per day.

 This nutrient is not just for “regularity” and gut health, but also for blood sugar balance too.

-5 – Eat your protein and fibrous vegetables first
+4. Eat your protein and non-starchy veggies first